 What was not initially known was that asymptomatic people can act as a reservoir for the virus, thus infecting others.
 Those who do develop symptoms appear to be “shedding significant virus in their oropharyngeal compartment” up to 48 hours before developing symptoms.
 “This helps explain how rapidly this virus continues to spread across the country, because we have asymptomatic transmitters and we have individuals who are transmitting 48 hours before they become symptomatic,” said CDC Director Robert Redfield.

-We are now learning that the virus may also spread through the air via microscopic aerosol particles, which can remain suspended in the air of enclosed rooms for more than an hour.
 A July 9, 2020 scientific brief from the World Health Organization titled Transmission of SARS-CoV-2: Implications for Infection Prevention Precautions, indicates that infectious particles much smaller than droplets can become airborne and remain suspended in the air for long periods of time.
 These so-called aerosol particles appear to be capable of infecting people who inhale them.
 WHO reports that outbreaks related to activities in crowded, enclosed spaces “suggest the possibility of aerosol transmission combined with droplet transmission” during activities such as choir practice, eating in restaurants, and exercising in gyms.

 Viability on Surfaces